 Using a proven and popular open-source framework will allow us to focus on our core business code (managing a cart, handling orders, calculating prices and taxes, generating invoices, etc.) with greater efficiency, while enjoying the stability of a globally recognized framework.

 Using Symfony will also reduce the learning curve for PHP developers that are not yet familiar with PrestaShop, helping grow our developer community even further.

 The new architecture will only be used in the back office for now, and at first (220.127.116.11) mainly for two screens of the back office: the Product page (and the product catalog) and the Modules page.

 The rest of the back office will still use the legacy architecture from 1.5-1.6 – but they will eventually be switched to the new architecture in later versions of PrestaShop, one screen after the other.

 The two architectures will coexist while we switch more back office pages to the new architecture, in a transition phase that will take a few versions of PrestaShop.
 So, you can expect the forthcoming versions to follow the same path, converting more back office screens to Symfony.

 Why Symfony 2 and not 3?

-In effect, PrestaShop 1.7 should be able to work with Symfony 3, but for now we’re targeting the current LTS of Symfony 2, version 2.8.6.
+Symfony started as the 2.8 version, without the backward-compatibility code.
+Therefore, PrestaShop 1.7 should be able to work with Symfony 3 once it is released, but for now we’re targeting the current LTS of Symfony 2, version 2.8.6.
 We may target version 3 in a later version of PrestaShop.